inversify/InversifyJS/README.md

 InversifyJS is easy to integrate with the majority of existing JavaScript frameworks and encourage the usage of the best OOP and IoC practices.

 ### Motivation
 JavaScript applications are becoming larger and larger day after day.
-As a result we are using a lot of our architecture exprience from languages like Java or C# in JavaScript.
-We are embracing OOP with JavaScript but we are not writting SOLID JavaScript.
+As a result we are using a lot of our architecture experience from languages like Java or C# in JavaScript.
+We are embracing OOP with JavaScript but we are not writing SOLID JavaScript.
 InversifyJS has been designed to allow JavaScript developers to write code that adheres to the SOLID principles.

 ### Philosophy
 InversifyJS has been developed with 3 main goals:

 1. Allow JavaScript developers to write code that adheres to the SOLID principles.

-2. Facilitate and encourage the adherance to the best OOP and IoC practices.
+2. Facilitate and encourage the adherence to the best OOP and IoC practices.

-3. Add as litle runtime overhead as possible.
+3. Add as little runtime overhead as possible.

 # Installation